pivotal-cf/docs-pivotalcf-console/README.md

-# Using the Developer Console
+# Using the Apps Manager

 This guide explains how to using the web-based console application for managing users, organizations, spaces, and applications.